Updated 9.16.24

 Liquidity

-Because of their relative illiquidity, fractional investments best suited for real estate investors with a targeted holding period of at least 7 – 10 years.
+Because of their relative illiquidity, fractional investments are best suited for real estate investors with a targeted holding period of at least 7 – 10 years.

 Risk-Adjusted Returns